Deferasirox for removing excess iron

 - Your child may get a headache or a skin rash, or may have nausea (feel sick), vomiting, diarrhoea, stomach pain, bloating, constipation or indigestion (heartburn).
 These symptoms are usually mild and wear off after a few days as your child gets used to the medicine.
 If they are still a problem after 2 weeks, or if you are worried, contact your doctor, but continue to give deferasirox.

-- If your child gets stomach pains more often, especially after eating or taking deferasirox, contact your doctor.
+- If your child gets stomach pains more often, especially after eating food or taking deferasirox, contact your doctor.

 Can other medicines be given at the same time as deferasirox?